Introduction goes here

 74

-Letters of protection with clause volumus for one year, except in pleas touching the king, for Philip Despenser, kt, who is setting out to Gascony, to stay there in the king’s service in the company of Edward, prince of Aquitaine and Wales.
+Letters of protection with clause volumus for one year, except in pleas touching the king, for Philip Despenser, kt , who is going to Gascony, and staying there in the king’s service in the company of Edward [of Woodstock], prince of Aquitaine and Wales .

 By bill of p.s.